 Sound, Noise, and Acoustics

-We live in quite a noisy world, and while you might automatically drown out the sounds of everyday life, your microphone won’t.
+We live in quite a noisy world, and whilst you might automatically drown out the sounds of everyday life, your microphone won’t.
 Your studio should ideally be the quietest room you could find, with the least amount of outside noise.
 You want to share your own thoughts and ideas and music with your audience, sure, but not so much the sound of traffic, pets, or roommate squabbles.
-Hopefully, you were able to find a space where you are able to make as much noise as you like without being disturbed or disturbing anyone.
+Hopefully, you were able to find a space where you can make as much noise as you like without being disturbed or disturbing anyone.

 The acoustics of the room you work from is also important; that is, simply put, if you speak or clap or otherwise make a noise, there should not be an echo.
 Hardwood floors, windows, and high ceilings are all factors that would negatively affect the sound quality in your studio.
 Rooms with softer materials, like carpeted floors, are generally better when it comes to absorbing sound.
 But if the room you are using is not carpeted, with no windows and a low ceiling, don’t fret!
 There are relatively simple ways to work around these issues and improve the sound quality of your studio, without making too big a dent in your budget.